mitchknife/mitchknife.github.io/src/content/experience/wwu.md

   - Algorithms
   - Networking
   - OOP
-  - How to Google
+  - The Art of Googling
 ---

-At Western, my love for computers and programming was fanned into flame.
+Yup, I went to school for this.